Core Supply & Demand Data Chinese Gold Market Q1-Q3 2016

 Above is the License form that banks have to submit for every gold import batch.
 Being able to apply for the License does not grant unlimited permission to import gold into the Chinese domestic gold market – from abroad or CSSAs – as for every shipment a stamp from the PBOC is needed.
 This policy is referred to as “one batch one License”.
 In the Measures it’s stated:

 There shall be one Import and Export License of the People’s Bank of China for Gold and Gold Products for each batch of product and the License shall be used within 40 work days since the issuing date.

 Gold export from the Chinese domestic market is prohibited by the PBOC (banks won’t get a License), except for golden Panda coins.
 The reason the Measures mention export is because if the PBOC would ever change its policy in allowing gold export from the Chinese domestic market it doesn’t need to rewrite the laws.
-Currently, if one of the fifteen banks (or Zijin Mining) will submit a request at the PBOC for an export License it will be rejected.
+Currently, if one of the thirteen banks (or Zijin Mining) will submit a request at the PBOC for an export License it will be rejected.
 This is the reason SGE bars are rarely seen outside China.
 The SGE system operates in the Chinese domestic gold market and thus bars withdrawn from the SGE vaults are prohibited form being exported.

 There is but one possibility to export an SGE bar from the Chinese domestic gold market.
 Individuals can bring 50 grams of gold when traveling abroad.
 Though this rule is not very stringent on the import side, on the export side one individual would be allowed to bring a 50g SGE bar across the border, two individuals would be allowed to bring a 100g SGE bar, etcetera.